 The notebook bar shows a different way to organize controls and icons than a collection of straight rows of icons, displaying contextual groups of commands and contents.

 With the notebook bar, frequently used commands are grouped in an arrangement that will make it quicker to access, avoiding lengthy menu navigation and toolbars command icon lookup.

-The notebook bar is available in Writer, Calc, Draw and Impress.
+The notebook bar is available in Writer, Calc and Impress.
 The user interface has now several available layouts.
-To change the layout, chooseand from the submenu select the layout which you want.
+Two entries in themenu controls the notebook bar: and .

 User interface layouts

-The User Interface entry defines which user interface elements are visible.
-The following three layouts are not of notebook bar type:
+The Toolbar Layout entry defines which user interface elements are visible.
+The available layouts are:

 Single toolbar – one toolbar with all frequently used features.
 The sidebar is collapsed.